News New Look, Same Vision: KrakenD’s Website Redesign

 Document updated on May 25, 2023

-To add gRPC, you must declare two extra configuration entries in the settings:
+To use the gRPC client, you must declare two extra configuration entries in the settings:

-2. backend/grpc: The connection to the specific gRPC services in the catalog at the backend level.
+2. backend/grpc: This is the connection to the specific gRPC services in the catalog at the backend level.

 For example: